- Search The Registry

 When the opportunity finally came to play in the major leagues, Le's age, legs, and good sense told him that the opportunity had come too late.
-Fortunately, although national recognition of his great talent also came late, it was not too late, for Buck was still able to smell the roses when he was inducted into the National Baseball Hall of Fame along with Josh Gibson in 1972.
-He was the left-handed half of the homestead Gray's power tandem, Buck Leonard paired with Josh Gibson to lead Cum Posey's Grays to nine consecutive Negro National League championships during their untroubled years, 1937-45.
-While Gibson was slugging tape-measure home runs, Buck was hitting screaming line drives off the walls and over the walls.
+Fortunately, although national recognition of his great talent also came late, it was not too late.
+Buck could still smell the roses when he was inducted into the National Baseball Hall of Fame along with Josh Gibson in 1972.
+He was the left-handed half of the homestead Gray's power tandem.
+Buck Leonard paired with Gibson to lead Cum Posey's Grays to nine consecutive Negro National League championships during their untroubled years, 1937-45.
+While Gibson slugged tape-measure home runs, Buck hit screaming line drives off and over the walls.

 Trying to sneak a fastball past him was like trying to sneak a sunrise past a rooster.
 Batting fourth in the lineup of the Grays' “murderers' row," the 5'11", 185-pound pull hitter displayed a powerful stroke.
 Possessing a smooth swing at the plate, he was equally graceful in the field.
-Sure-handed, with a strong and accurate arm, and acknowledged as a smart ballplayer who always made the right play, Buck was a team player all the way.
+Sure-handed, with a strong and accurate arm, and acknowledged as a smart ballplayer who always made the right play, Buck was a team player.
 Respected by his teammates, his consistency and dependability was a steadying influence on the Grays.
 So great were his contributions to the team's success that even in the years when Gibson was in Mexico, the Grays continued to win pennants.
 With Josh rejoining Buck in the Gray's lineup, the team won back-to-back World Series in 1943-44, featuring Buck's torrid .500 batting average in the latter series.